dontcry2013/blog/source/_posts/inotify.md

 Output in a user-specified format, using printf-like syntax.
 The event strings output are limited to around 4000 characters and will be truncated to this length.
 The following conversions are supported:

-%w
-This will be replaced with the name of the Watched file on which an event occurred.
+* %w - This will be replaced with the name of the Watched file on which an event occurred.

-%f
-When an event occurs within a directory, this will be replaced with the name of the File which caused the event to occur.
+* %f - When an event occurs within a directory, this will be replaced with the name of the File which caused the event to occur.
 Otherwise, this will be replaced with an empty string.

-%e
-Replaced with the Event(s) which occurred, comma-separated.
+* %e - Replaced with the Event(s) which occurred, comma-separated.

-%Xe
-Replaced with the Event(s) which occurred, separated by whichever character is in the place of 'X'.
+* %Xe - Replaced with the Event(s) which occurred, separated by whichever character is in the place of 'X'.

-%T
-Replaced with the current Time in the format specified by the --timefmt option, which should be a format string suitable for passing to strftime(3).
+* %T - Replaced with the current Time in the format specified by the --timefmt option, which should be a format string suitable for passing to strftime(3).

+### Events
+> move

+A file or directory was moved from or to a watched directory.
+Note that this is actually implemented simply by listening for both moved_to and moved_from, hence all close events received will be output as one or both of these, not MOVE.

 # Complete Shell Script
 ``` bash